JellyWX/soundfx-rs/README.md

-# SoundFX 2
+# SoundFX
-## The complete (second) Rust rewrite of SoundFX

-SoundFX 2 is the Rust rewrite of SoundFX.
-SoundFX 2 attempts to retain all functionality of the original bot, in a more efficient and robust package.
-SoundFX 2 is as asynchronous as it can get, and runs on the Tokio runtime.
+A bot for managing sound effects in Discord.

 ### Building

+`sudo apt install gcc gcc-multilib cmake`

 Use the Cargo.toml file to build it.
-Simple as.
-Don't need anything like MySQL libs and stuff because SQLx includes its own pure Rust one.
-Needs Rust 1.43+
+Needs Rust 1.52+

 ### Running & Config